How to Write Effective Emails

 9 rules for writing an email that's easy to answer

 Many of us did not learn to write emails in school, yet knowing how to write an email is an invaluable skill in the workplace.
 This is particularly true for those working in (or looking for) telecommuting jobs.
-Next to good phone etiquette, there is probably no skill as important to getting--and keeping--a work-at-home job.
+Next to good phone etiquette, there is probably no skill as important as email when it comes to getting--and keeping--a work-at-home job.

 First, Consider the Message and the Recipient